Discount Agents: Everything You Need to Know to Do It Right

 Con: Discount Brokerage Agents Are Paid Salary

 There is a reason working for commissions is not for the faint of heart.
-It takes grit, commitment, and long hours to bring in the bacon.
-So when an agent or broker is working for a salary instead of commissions, it might make them not try as hard as they would if their livelihood was on the line.
+Bringing in the bacon takes grit, commitment, and long hours.
+So when an agent or broker is working for a salary instead of commissions, there is less incentive to put in maximum effort as they would if their livelihood was on the line.

 Less incentive to sell your home for top-dollar means that while you may save on commissions, you could actually end up losing money on the sales price of your home.